-Security Access Description Available methods (SNMPv1): • Community Name • Host Name • NMS IP filters • Agents that can be enabled or disabled • Four access communities • with read/write/disable capability For both SNMPv1 and SNMPv3, the host name restricts access to the Network Management System (NMS) at that location only, and the NMS IP filters allow access only to the NMSs specified by one of the IP address formats in the following examples: 159.215.12.1: Only the NMS at the IP address 159.215.12.1.
-159.215.12.255: Any NMS on the 159.215.12 segment.
-Available methods (SNMPv3): • Four User Profiles • Authentication through an authentication passphrase 159.215.255.255: Any NMS on the 159.215 segment.
+Security Access Description Available methods (SNMPv1): Community Name Host Name NMS IP filters Agents that can be enabled or disabled Four access communities with read/write/disable capability For both SNMPv1 and SNMPv3, the host name restricts access to the Network Management System (NMS) at that location only, and the NMS IP filters allow access only to the NMSs specified by one of the IP address formats in the following examples: • 159.215.12.1: Only the NMS at the IP address 159.215.12.1. • 159.215.12.255: Any NMS on the 159.215.12 segment.
+Available methods (SNMPv3): • Four User Profiles • Authentication through an authentication 159.215.255.255: Any NMS on the 159.215 segment.
 159.255.255.255: Any NMS on the 159 segment.
-0.0.0.0 or 255.255.255.255: Any NMS.
-SNMPv3 has additional security features that Encryption through a privacy passphrase SHA or MD5 authentication AES or DES encryption algorithm NMS IP filters include the following: An authentication passphrase to ensure that an NMS trying to access the Management Card or device is the NMS it claims to be.
-Encryption of data during transmission, with a privacy passphrase required for encrypting and decrypting.
+0.0.0.0 or 255.255.255.255: Any NMS. passphrase • Encryption through a SNMPv3 has additional security features that include the following: privacy passphraseSHA or MD5authenticationAES or DES encryption An authentication passphrase to ensure that an NMS trying to access the Management Card or device is the NMS it claims to be. algorithm • NMS IP filters Encryption of data during transmission, with a privacy passphrase required for encrypting and decrypting.
+Note: SNMPv1 and SNMPv3 are disabled by default.

-\ SNMPv2c is also supported by SNMPv1 and its configuration settings.
+^{} SNMPv2c is also supported by SNMPv1 and its configuration settings.